DevyDhanish/meow-lang/README.md

 # BUILD DEV (very early stages)

 # GETTING STARTED
-currently the program cannot compile it can only show the generated tokens<br />
-if you want to run the program then follow these steps.

 # Caution
 I use ubuntu, this steps might not work on windows or mac systems.